 - When an applicant uploads their unofficial transcript to the online application system, they MUST include the grading scale/legend (usually on the back of a transcript).

 - Please note however that applicants are subsequently required to arrange for their official hard copy transcripts to be mailed directly to the MScSM Program Office (If you are not sure of the exact MScSM Program Office mailing address, please email email@example.com).

 - Official transcripts must be submitted for an application to be considered complete and ready for consideration and assessment.Official transcripts are those transcripts that are sent directly from the applicant's university to the MScSM Program Office, in a sealed envelope with the university seal on the flap of the envelope.
 Please see our note below regarding arranging official transcripts during COVID.

 - UofT applicants must upload their electronic transcript but are not required to arrange for an official transcript to be mailed to the MScSM Program Office.
 The Admissions Committee will download an official UofT transcript when we begin our review (which can take a few weeks after an application is in the Under Review status).

-- Fourth year student applicants can open their online application any time, and begin to submit the required documents however, fourth year students must wait to submit the transcript that contains all grades to date, including Fall 2021 grades (this transcript is usually available in mid January 2022).
-The early interim application deadline of November 30, 2021 is not an option for fourth year student applicants.
+- Fourth year student applicants can open their online application any time, and begin to submit the required documents such as resume and letter of intent, however, fourth year students must wait to submit the transcript that contains all grades to date, including Fall 2022 grades (this transcript is usually available in mid January 2023).
+The early interim application deadline of November 30, 2022 is not an option for fourth year student applicants.

 - For UofT applicants, you are required to upload your unofficial transcript to the online application system however, we can download your official UofT transcript, once your application is complete and we are in the process of reviewing it (not before).